Raeberac/networkscript/README.md

 Network Address Monitor:
 A simple, no-nonsense PowerShell script for keeping an eye on your network.
-I built this to have a clean, color-coded dashboard that actually tells me when things go sideways without having to dig through enterprise software.
+I built this to have a clean, color-coded dashboard that actually tells me when things go sideways.

 What it does
 Pings or Port Checks: If you don't provide a port, it just pings.
 If you do (like 80 or 443), it checks the service.